prophile/typ-report/sections/evaluation.md

 semantics makes it much more efficient\cite{pushPull}.
 Elliott tried to resolve this difference in the Push-Pull FRP paper.

-While glitches can be mitigated against in the classic FRP formulation, as demonstrated in the case of `bacon.js`, it (after months of trying) it is not possible to give a sensible semantics under which they can be avoided in general -- indeed, in the `bacon.js` case the dispatch mechanism comes at the cost of significant potential inconsistencies in order to use a reasonable amount of memory\cite{ws:bacon:incon}.
+While glitches can be mitigated against in the classic FRP formulation, as demonstrated in the case of `bacon.js`, it seems (after months of trying) it is not possible to give a sensible semantics under which they can be avoided in general.
+In the `bacon.js` case the dispatch mechanism comes at the cost of significant potential inconsistencies in order to use a reasonable amount of memory\cite{ws:bacon:incon}.